 How to Apply

 Applications are due July 15th, the academic year (approx 2 semesters) before the qualifying exam takes place (it is Graduate Division policy that students are admitted to the DE before taking their QE).
-Students are advised to notify both the graduate affairs officer (GSAO) of the home department and the DE program coordinator of their intent to apply as early as possible.
+Students are advised to notify both the graduate affairs officer (GSAO) of the home department and the DE program coordinator (email@example.com) of their intent to apply as early as possible.
 Please use firstname.lastname@example.org for all CCB DE related inquiries and updates.

-- Letter of recommendation from the student’s faculty advisor (which includes approval to participate in the DE and a concise research summary
+- Letter of support from the student’s faculty advisor, which includes PI approval for student to participate in the DE and a concise research summary

 - One page letter of intent summarizing the student’s background in computational and genomic biology, and outlining short- and long-term training and research goals in the field